 If you don’t already have an employee service anniversary award program, consider adopting one.
 If you do, make sure it is aligned to the participants' personalized needs and reflects how much your company cares.

 As with any awards offered to employees, it’s important to ensure your award offerings align to your organization’s philosophy related to total award amount, tax laws, etc. Not all of these ideas will fit with every organization’s approach.
-Know that times are changing, employee needs are evolving and a fresh approach to recognizing service awards will make it a strategic benefit offering for your organization.
+Know that times are changing and employee needs are evolving.
+A fresh approach to recognizing service awards will make it a strategic benefit offering for your organization.

-Want more ideas on how to keep your employees happy, motivated and productive?
-Subscribe to Insights.
+Want more ideas on how to keep your employees happy, engaged and productive?
+Download our ebook, 50+ Ways to Motivate Your Employees for Measurable Results.